BatogiX/logitech-cve/README.md

 # logitech-cve

-A Rust project for analyzing and demonstrating vulnerabilities related to Logitech devices.
+A Rust library for interacting with Logitech virtual driver.

 # Usage
 ## Mouse